🇬🇧 English | đŸ‡Ș🇾 Español

 Cons:

 • The “Gap” Problem: If an API change breaks a contract but doesn’t immediately crash the UI, you might not catch the bug until it hits production.
+This may be interpreted as a missing acceptance test case for that interaction, but this happens often enough that some authors regard Hourglass testing as an antipattern.

 Comparison Summary